daphne-eu/daphne/scripts/examples/map/performanceTest/mapPerformanceTest.md

 Arithmetic operations of different complexity as UDFs are invoked on random generated matrices with no sparsity, a seed of 42 and different sizes.

 The performance test consists of 2 python scripts: The [generateTestData.py](/scripts/examples/map/performanceTest/generateTestData.py) scripts generates the data for the different metrics and saves them in .csv-file with the headers `Run,Operation,Implementation,Datatype,MatrixSize,MetricType,Value`.
-The [visualizeTestData.py](/scripts/examples/map/performanceTest/visualizeTestData.py) script visualizes the data in different boxplots.
-You have the options of visualizing it in different .png images or generate an interactive .html file, where you can more easily display the boxplots in a browser.
+The [visualizeTestData.py](/scripts/examples/map/performanceTest/visualizeTestData.py) script visualizes the data in different barplots.

 Note that testcases for the general functionality are incorporated in the C++ kernel tests in the test file [AlternativeMapTest.cpp](/test/runtime/local/kernels/AlternativeMapTest.cpp).